Depression Treatment Centers For Teens

-This combination is very successful at improving their mood and challenging negative self talk.
+This combination is very successful at improving their mood and challenging negative self-talk.
 Solstice West also offers adventure therapy to help students gain self-esteem and gets students moving and having fun!
-The mind-body connection is another an important consideration when treating depression.
+The mind-body connection is another important consideration when treating depression.
 Our daily mindfulness practices and weekly yoga improve self-awareness and work to decrease depressive symptoms.

-What are the causes of depression in teens?
+What are the Effects of Bullying on Teens?

-What are signs and symptoms of depression in teens?
+What are the signs and symptoms of depression in teens?